 This category is for recording information on all harvested crops not previously recorded in this section.
 It is a catch-all category for other crops grown and harvested on this operation.
 For each Other Crop reported, first determine if that crop should have been reported in another category above.
 If so, record it and all required information in the appropriate category.
+Specify the type of crop or crops in the box provided.

-Include sweet potatoes, brown and wild rice, haylage, and maple syrup.
+Include sweet potatoes, hemp, brown and wild rice, haylage, and maple syrup.